betulerkoc/wolt-challenge/README.md

         -npm run start

-Technologies that are used in this porject:
+Technologies that are used in this project:
         -Context API
         -React Hooks
         -Styled Components